Mexico City, one of the most populous cities in the world , is facing a serious water crisis.

 Politicians are trying to ease public anxiety about the crisis, but some experts say the situation is dire and Mexico City could run out of water in some areas in the coming months.

 The rest of the water is drawn from outside sources.
 This inefficient process results in 40% of the water being lost.
 The Cutzamala Water System, a network of reservoirs, pumping stations, canals and tunnels, supplies about 25% of the water for the Valley of Mexico, the region that includes Mexico City.
 But severe drought has affected this water source.
-Currently, the network is at 39% capacity, the lowest level on record.
+Currently, the network is only 39% full, the lowest level on record.

 In October 2023, Mexico's national water commission (Conagua) announced that it would reduce the amount of water taken from Cutzamala by 8%, "to ensure the supply of drinking water to the population in case of severe drought".

 A report this month found that about 60% of Mexico is experiencing moderate to severe drought.
-Nearly 90% of Mexico City is in severe drought, and the situation is expected to worsen as the rainy season is still several months away.
+Nearly 90% of Mexico City is in severe drought, and the situation is expected to worsen as the rainy season is several months away.

-"We're in the middle of the dry season, and temperatures are going to rise and last until April or May," said June Garcia-Becerra, an associate professor of polytechnic at the University of Northern British Columbia.
+"We're in the middle of the dry season, and temperatures are going to rise and last until April or May," said June Garcia-Becerra, an associate professor of polytechnics at the University of Northern British Columbia.

 The long-term trend of human-caused global warming continues, leading to longer dry seasons and more intense heat.
 “Climate change is making droughts worse because of water shortages,” Sarmiento said.
-Higher temperatures are also causing water in the Cutzamala system to evaporate.
+High temperatures are also causing water in the Cutzamala system to evaporate.

 Local media reported in early February that a Congolese official said that without heavy rains, “dry day” could come as early as June 26.
 However, the government has pledged that this day will not come.

-At a press conference on February 14, Mexican President Andrés Manuel López Obrador said the government was working on the water issue.
-Mexico City Mayor Martí Batres Guadarrama said the information about “dry days” was fake news spread by the opposition.
+At a press conference on February 14, Mexican President Andrés Manuel López Obrador said the government was working on the water problem.
+Mexico City Mayor Martí Batres Guadarrama said the information about "dry days" was fake news spread by the opposition.

 "Mexico City could run out of water before the rainy season arrives if it continues to use water the way it is now," Sosa-Rodríguez warned.